brown-ccv/honeycomb-docs/docs/quick_start.md

 Dependencies are packages that the project rely on for it to function properly.

 They are formatted in specific key/value pairs where every key is a name of the package and the value is the version range that’s acceptable.

-Please run the following command to trigger the installation of all the dependencies listed in the `package.json`.

-    npm install

 Note: *If any changes are made to the dependencies section of the `package.json`, you must run `npm install` again to download the newly updated list of dependencies.*